StarRocks/starrocks/docs/reference/System_variable.md

 * enable_distinct_column_bucketization (2.5 and later)

   Whether to enable bucketization for the COUNT DISTINCT colum in a group-by-count-distinct query.
 Use the `select a, count(distinct b) from t group by a;` query as an example.
 If the GROUP BY colum `a` is a low-cardinality column and the COUNT DISTINCT column `b` is a high-cardinality column which has severe data skew, performance bottleneck will occur.
-In this situation, you can configure buckets for the COUNT DISTINCT column to balance data and prevent data skew.
+In this situation, you can split data in the COUNT DISTINCT column into multiple buckets to balance data and prevent data skew.

   Default value: false, which means this feature is disabled.
 You must use this variable with `count_distinct_column_buckets`.